Assassins (musical): Synopsis

 Samuel Byck is driving to the airport to hijack a plane, which he plans to crash into the White House.
 Growing completely unhinged, he records a message addressed to Richard Nixon, complaining about contemporary American life, how the American public is constantly lied to, and announces that killing him is the only solution.

 The assassins congregate in the Proprietor's shooting range once again and enumerate their reasons for taking action.
 Led by Byck, they lament that they haven't gotten the rewards they were "promised".
 The Balladeer tells them that their actions didn't solve their problems or the country's and that if they want their prizes they must follow the American Dream.
-The assassins realize that they will never get their prizes, that no one will ever care if they live or die, and briefly sink into absolute desperation until Byck and the Proprietor lead them in "Another National Anthem," a song for all Americans dispossessed by the dream.
+The assassins realize that they will never get their prizes, that no one will ever care if they live or die, and briefly sink into absolute desperation until Byck and the Proprietor lead them in ("Another National Anthem"), a song for all Americans dispossessed by the dream.
 The Balladeer attempts to convince them to be optimistic and seek other ways to be happy, but the Anthem grows louder and louder until the assassins force the Balladeer offstage (in the 2004 revival and many productions that followed, the Assassins all surround the Balladeer, transforming him into Lee Harvey Oswald).

 The scene changes to the sixth floor of the Texas School Book Depository.
-The ghosts of John Wilkes Booth, Leon Czolgosz, Charles Guiteau, and the other "would be" assassins including John Hinckley, Giuseppe Zangara, Samuel Byck, Lynette "Squeaky" Fromme, and Sara Jane Moore, appear before a suicidally depressed Lee Harvey Oswald, and convince him that the only way for him to truly connect with his country is to share his pain and disillusionment with it.
+The ghosts of John Wilkes Booth, Leon Czolgosz, Charles Guiteau, and the other "would be" assassins including John Hinckley, Giuseppe Zangara, Samuel Byck, Lynette "Squeaky" Fromme, and Sara Jane Moore, appear before a suicidally depressed and aggressive Lee Harvey Oswald, and convince him that the only way for him to truly connect with his country is to share his pain and disillusionment with it.
 They slowly and carefully attempt to convince him not to become his own victim and to instead assassinate John F. Kennedy.
 Booth tells Oswald that by joining them he will finally make a difference, but Oswald refuses.
 Booth tells him that in the future, when Hinckley's room is searched, Oswald's biographies will be found.
 Booth tells Oswald that the key to the future is in his hands.
 Oswald tries to leave, but Zangara addresses him passionately in Italian, his words translated by the other assassins, imploring him to act so their own acts can come alive again.
 They tell him that he has the power to cause worldwide grief and inspire global passion about himself, a man the world has never cared or heard about.
 Calling themselves his family, the assassins sing, imploring Oswald to act.
 He crouches at the window and shoots ("November 22, 1963").